googlearchive/TemplateBinding/docs/template.md

 </template>

 <template if="{{ conditionalValue }}">
-  Will bind if and only if conditionalValue is truthy.
+  Will bind if and only if conditionalValue is truthy. (same as *bind if*)
 </template>

 <template repeat if="{{ conditionalValue }}">